Home » Business Email Etiquette Blog » What Does Your Email Address Say About You?

 Business Means Branding!

-As with anything that has to do with the success of your business, this is only one small investment that will significantly impact how your business is perceived.
+As with anything related to your business’s success, this is only one small investment that will significantly impact how your business is perceived.
 Branding is everything.

-If you still need your domain name, I have some Domain Tips for you to consider before registering your domain and using it on my consulting site.
-Then integrate that domain email at all your contact touch-points and social accounts.
+If you still need your domain name, my consulting website has some Domain Tips for you to consider before registering and using it.
+Then, integrate that domain email at all your contact touchpoints and social accounts.

 To have a viable and successful business means potential customers expect you to have a quality website and use technology appropriately.
 Therefore, your domain email address is invaluable for building trust and providing efficient customer service.